CTEC Level 3 Engineering (Triple)

 You will also develop other transferable skills such as:

-- Working as part of a team – this is used extensively in science since many heads are better than one.
+- Working as part of a team – this is used extensively in Engineering since many heads are better than one.
 Larger tasks can be split into smaller tasks mirroring the way you would work in industry.

 - Problem-solving – you will be set several tasks that require you to analyse the question, and find out what you need to do and who you need to consult in order to solve the problem.